edge-core/sonic-buildimage/README.buildsystem.md

 ```

 **SONIC_DOCKER_IMAGES**
 This one is a bit more sophisticated.
-You can define debian packages from buildimage that will be installed to it, and corresponding Dockerfile will be dinamically generated from a template.
+You can define debian packages from buildimage that will be installed to it, and corresponding Dockerfile will be dynamically generated from a template.
 Define:
 ```make
 SOME_DOCKER = some_docker.gz # name of your docker